Frequently Asked Questions

 Where are your nurseries?

 We currently have six nurseries located around the Oldham, Royton and Rochdale areas.
-Our seventh nursery will open on Kingsway later in 2019.
+Our seventh nursery will open on Kingsway in early 2020.
 Please follow the link for your preferred nursery for directions.

 What times are you open?

 Our opening times are:

 All Channings Childcare nurseries are all open 7.15am to 6.00pm

 We take children from birth through to 4+, up to children starting school.